Getting Ready for College (2018)

-According to recent studies, almost half of all American college students will abandon their Christian faith during their undergraduate years.
+According to research, almost half of all American college students will abandon their Christian faith during their undergraduate years.

 The reason why?

 It seems to be far more than simple rebellion against an upbringing, or honest intellectual exploration.